 The FCC concludes that the directionality of the side-mounted antenna, in this case, is clearly intentional.
 The radiated power towards co-channel KCKL was calculated to be 274.5 KW, which is in excess of the 100 KW limit, and orders KFWR to reduce TPO from 25 KW to 9.1 KW.

 We have lots of these out in the field:

-In fact, I believe the majority of our FM stations use side mounted antennas.
+In fact, I believe the majority of our FM stations use side-mounted antennas.
 Some of them are mounted to a leg and some are mounted to a face.
 Usually, I try to place the antenna on the tower so that the bays are facing the desired audience.
-This information is given to the manufacture when ordering the antenna so that proper mounts can be furnished and the mounting distance between the tower and antenna properly calculated.
+This information is given to the manufacturer when ordering the antenna so that proper mounts can be furnished and the mounting distance between the tower and antenna properly calculated.
 That is about the extent of any “optimization” that is allowed.

-As the FM band gets jam packed with FM signals, this may become more of an issue in the future, particularly around dense signal areas around major metropolitan areas.
+As the FM band gets jam-packed with FM signals, this may become more of an issue in the future, particularly around dense signal areas around major metropolitan areas.